California voters pass Prop 50 to redraw the state's congressional maps, CBS News projects

 Former Republican California Gov. Arnold Schwarzenegger has criticized the redistricting effort, saying the initiative "doesn't make sense."
 Schwarzenegger has also appeared in ads that oppose Proposition 50.

-Others who oppose the initiative include Republican political donor Charles Munger, Jr., who contributed more than $32.7 million, and House Speaker Kevin McCarthy.
+Others who oppose the initiative include Munger, Jr., who contributed more than $32.7 million, and House Speaker Kevin McCarthy.

 Opponents argue that Proposition 50 is gerrymandering and that California should maintain its standard for fair redistricting through independent, citizen-led redistricting.